jump-dev/MathOptInterface.jl/docs/src/tutorials/latency.md

 shifted from start-up latency to the time it takes to precompile a package on installation.

-However, there are two things which make MathOptInterface hard to precompile...
+However, there are two things which make MathOptInterface hard to precompile.

 ### Lack of method ownership